-Our paper contributes to the growing literature on the dramatic decline in income and loss of employment following the lockdown resulting from the COVID-19 crisis (Afridi, Dhillon, and Roy, 2020 Kesar, et al., 2020 Totapally, et al., 2020).
+Our paper contributes to the growing literature on the dramatic decline in income and loss of employment following the lockdown resulting from the COVID-19 crisis (Afridi et al., 2020; Kesar, et al., 2020; Totapally et al., 2020).
 Moreover, we make a distinctive contribution towards examining the unequal effect of the lockdown based on structural inequalities in the labour market.